Resistive Load Minimum Input Voltage CMOS Solution

 How to calculate Resistive Load Minimum Input Voltage CMOS?

-The Resistive Load Minimum Input Voltage CMOS formula is defined as the Minimum input voltage which can be interpreted as logic "1" when the load type is resistance is calculated using Resistive Load Minimum Input Voltage = Zero Bias Threshold Voltage+sqrt((8*Supply Voltage)/(3*Transconductance of NMOS*Load Resistance))-(1/(Transconductance of NMOS*Load Resistance)).
-To calculate Resistive Load Minimum Input Voltage CMOS, you need Zero Bias Threshold Voltage (VT0), Supply Voltage (Vcc), Transconductance of NMOS (Kn) & Load Resistance (RL).
+Resistive Load Minimum Input Voltage CMOS is the lowest voltage level that can be applied to the input terminal of a CMOS device when it is driving a resistive load, ensuring proper functionality and reliable operation without triggering unintended circuit states or causing errors is calculated using Resistive Load Minimum Input Voltage = Zero Bias Threshold Voltage+sqrt((8*Supply Voltage)/(3*Transconductance of NMOS*Load Resistance))-(1/(Transconductance of NMOS*Load Resistance)).
+To calculate Resistive Load Minimum Input Voltage CMOS, you need Zero Bias Threshold Voltage (VT0), Supply Voltage (VDD), Transconductance of NMOS (Kn) & Load Resistance (RL).
 With our tool, you need to enter the respective value for Zero Bias Threshold Voltage, Supply Voltage, Transconductance of NMOS & Load Resistance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know